GEOTECHNICAL ENGINEERING - 2020/1

 |Examination||EXAMINATION (2 HOURS)||75|

-2/ The ability to choose appropriate strength parameters (LO8) and drainage conditions and carry out the necessary computations to assess the load bearing capacity and settlement of a foundation (shallow or deep) (LO1, 2, 3, 4, 5) is assessed principally through a coursework assignment.
-The assignment also calls for issues of sustainability (LO9) and risk (LO10) to be considered in the context of the overall foundation design, and suggestions for improvements to it.
-The examination focuses on assessing those aspects of LOs 1-5 not fully covered by the coursework assignment.
+- The coursework assignment assesses the ability to choose appropriate strength parameters and drainage conditions, and carry out the necessary computations to assess the load bearing capacity and resultant settlement of a foundation, and the stability of an adjacent soil slope.
+The assignment also calls for issues of risk and sustainability to be considered in the context of the overall design (Learning outcomes 001, 002, 003, 004, 005, 006, 007 and 008).

-Feedback will be given on both coursework assignments, in the form of generic comments through SurreyLearn and more detailed and individualised feedback given on the marked assignments within the time allowed for marking coursework.
-Formative assessment will be through solving problems in class (and getting feedback on the correct solution there and then) and also through tackling tutorial sheets – for which feedback takes the form of full worked solutions posted on SurreyLearn after the student has had an opportunity to try the problems for him/herself.
+Feedback will be given on the coursework assignment, in the form of generic comments through SurreyLearn and more detailed and individualized feedback given on the marked assignments.
+Formative assessment will be through solving problems in class (and receiving immediate feedback on the correct solution) and also through tackling tutorial sheets – for which feedback takes the form of full worked solutions posted on SurreyLearn after the student has had an opportunity to try the problems for him/herself.